AdmiralCurtiss/SenPatcher/README.md

 - The XSEED PC release of The Legend of Heroes: Trails of Cold Steel
 - The XSEED PC release of The Legend of Heroes: Trails of Cold Steel II
 - The NISA PC release of The Legend of Heroes: Trails of Cold Steel III
+- The NISA PC release of The Legend of Heroes: Trails of Cold Steel IV

 https://github.com/AdmiralCurtiss/SenPatcher